 The Company has already been taking action to plan, build, and maintain a resilient energy system in order to withstand increasing extreme weather events and more needs to be done.
-In the last decade, O&R invested over \$83 million in resilience initiatives to strengthen its system.
-O&R has learned and benefited from the work of its affiliate, Consolidated Edison Company of New York, Inc. (Con Edison).
+In the last decade, O&R invested over \$83 million in resilience initiatives to strengthen its system.1 O&R has learned and benefited from the work of its affiliate, Consolidated Edison Company of New York, Inc. (Con Edison).
 Specifically, Con Edison's 2020 Climate Change Implementation Plan, which was developed to systematically incorporate climate change into its planning, design, operations, emergency response, and investment planning practices changed the culture of the organization to embed resilience as a priority.

-O&R submits this Climate Change Resilience Plan (CCRP or the Plan) as required by New York State Public Service Law (PSL) Section 66 (29).
-This Plan identifies actionable and cost-effective adaptation strategies that will support O&R's customers by addressing emerging and remaining risks from the Company's recently published Climate Change Vulnerability Study (CCVS).
-This Plan represents the Company's comprehensive and cohesive strategy to achieve the objectives of PSL Section 66 (29) - mitigation of climate change impacts, reduction of restoration timeframes and related costs, and enhancement of reliability.
-The projects and programs proposed in this Plan constitute a unified whole that will provide customers with synergistic benefits.
+In November 2023, O&R submitted its Climate Change Resilience Plan (CCRP or the Plan) to the New York State Public Service Commission (NYSPSC) as required by New York State Public Service Law (PSL) Section 66 (29).
+This Plan identified actionable and cost-effective adaptation strategies that will support O&R's customers by addressing emerging and remaining risks from the Company's recently published Climate Change Vulnerability Study (CCVS).
+This Plan represented the Company's comprehensive and cohesive strategy to achieve the objectives of PSL Section 66 (29) - mitigation of climate change impacts, reduction of restoration timeframes and related costs, and enhancement of reliability.
+The projects and programs proposed in this Plan constituted a unified whole that will provide customers with synergistic benefits.
 O&R is committed to continuous improvement and will update this Plan at a minimum of every five years to incorporate updated climate science projections.